Leica V-LUX Typ 114 vs X-U Typ 113

 It is notable that the V-LUX Typ 114 has a microphone port, which is missing on the X-U Typ 113.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

-Both the V-LUX Typ 114 and the X-U Typ 113 are recent models that are part of the current product line-up.
-The V-LUX Typ 114 replaced the earlier Leica V-LUX 4, while the X-U Typ 113 does not have a direct predecessor.
+Both the V-LUX Typ 114 and the X-U Typ 113 have been discontinued, but can regularly be found used on eBay.
+The V-LUX Typ 114 was replaced by the Leica V-LUX 5, while the X-U Typ 113 does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Leica website.

 So what conclusions can be drawn?
 Which of the two cameras – the Leica V-LUX Typ 114 or the Leica X-U Typ 113 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.